nephio-experimental/tko/INSTALL.md

 "runner" pod for executing plugins and deploying workload clusters, as well as PostgreSQL for the TKO backend.

-To create the Kind cluster locally:
+To create the Kind cluster locally and run the test scenario:

     scripts/test-kind